AMWA-TV/nmos-device-control-mock/dockerhub/Overview.md

 * base_label - the base label fragment used in NMOS Resource labels
 * registry_address - the address of the NMOS Registration service
 * registry_port - the port number of the NMOS Registration service
 * work_without_registry - controls if the device can operate without an NMOS Registration service

-For details on the other configuration options check the GitHub [repo](https://github.com/AMWA-TV/nmos-device-control-mock).
+<br> For details on the other configuration options check the GitHub [repo](https://github.com/AMWA-TV/nmos-device-control-mock).

 Running a container can be achieved using docker run: